Autistic Advocate, International Speaker, Best-selling Author

 Barb and Nelle’s Autism Workshop Series are information packed, giving well rounded perspectives from the autistic, the parent, the educator and the advocate… learn more here.

-Barb, an adult on the autism spectrum, is editor-in-chief of Spectrum Women Magazine, an online publication for, and by, autistic women that currently provides a wealth of information to nearly one million unique readers each year.
-Barb is also editor and co-author of the upcoming new book, Spectrum Women: Walking to the Beat of Autism, which is being cited as a historically important book for autistic women.
+Barb, a neurodivergent individual on the autism spectrum with the driven addition of ADHD and also dyslexic, is editor-in-chief of Spectrum Women Magazine, an online publication for, and by, autistic women, non-binary and identifying individuals that currently provides a wealth of information to nearly one million unique readers each year.
+Barb is also editor and co-author of the internationally best-selling new book, Spectrum Women: Walking to the Beat of Autism, which is being cited as a historically important book for autistic women.

-Barb is currently tackling the academic arena by pursuing a Master of Autism at the University of Wollongong in Australia, to enable her to gain a further reach in supporting others as well as embarking into the field of future research, specifically that of aging and late life diagnosis.Click to Read More about Barb...
+Barb is currently tackling the academic arena by pursuing a Master of Autism at the University of Wollongong in Australia, to enable her to gain a further reach in supporting the neurodiverse community, as well as embarking into the field of future research, specifically that of employment and education.

-With a history steeped in advocacy work and a dedication in supporting fellow individuals on the spectrum, Barb’s extensive knowledge, her personal insights and sincere passion to help, you are guaranteed to be talking and connecting with someone who has lived everyday of their life as an autistic.
+With a history steeped in advocacy work and a dedication in supporting fellow neurodiverse individuals, Barb’s extensive knowledge, her personal insights and sincere passion to help, you are guaranteed to be talking and connecting with someone who has lived everyday of their life experiencing the world from a different perspective.
 She has lived through the good and the bad, been misunderstood and confused by the world around her, but has navigated her way to turning her life around to one that serves her and thus, enabling her to better support those around her.

-Barb offers valuable information, insights for life direction, provides support and validation, but most of all, knows what it truly feels like to live the life as a person on the spectrum.
-Her approachable personality will truly have you engaged and walking away with a sense of optimism that Barb imparts to those she connects with.
-Whether you wish to connect with Barb for one on one support and advice, or consult with Barb on how your workplace or educational environment can better serve and support those on the spectrum, Barb will impart her unique and valuable insights to help you in creating a more productive and supportive future for those who are autistic, and for those who wish to support an individual on the spectrum to grow and to have a more fulfilling future ahead.
+Barb offers valuable information, insights for life direction, provides support and validation, but most of all, knows what it truly feels like to live the life as a neurodivergent individual.
+Her approachable and humourous personality will truly have you engaged and walking away with a sense of optimism that Barb imparts to those she connects with.
+Whether you wish to connect with Barb for one on one support and advice, or consult with Barb on how your workplace or educational environment can better serve and support neurodiverse individuals, Barb will impart her unique and valuable insights to help you in creating a more productive and supportive future for those who are autistic, and for those who wish to support an individual on the spectrum to grow and to have a more fulfilling future ahead.

 Nelle is the mum to an adult son diagnosed with Asperger’s Syndrome (AS) and daughter of an AS Dad.
 She worked as a Special Needs educator for many years until her son’s needs increased when he was 10.